nalsi/Info813/Report_1.md

 which is larger than the F-value comparing the two models.
 As a result, we cannot draw the conclusion that the new model with two independent variables is significantly better than our initial model.

+Just for comparison, another test of fitness was conducted between our initial model and the model using log2 as the dependent variable.
+Below is the F value of this comparison:

+    ## [1] 1.365718

+Similarly, despite of the seeming increased F value in our last model, the conclusion, again, fails to prove that there is a significant improvement in the latter model.

 #### Validation of the regression model